Level (airline): Long-haul destinations

 Starting in March 2017, long-haul flights under the brand were launched from a base at Barcelona–El Prat Airport, with the flights operated by Iberia.
 Starting in July 2018, long-haul flights under the brand based at Paris Orly Airport were operated by OpenSkies until March 2020 due to the COVID-19 pandemic, after which IAG announced the closure of OpenSkies in July 2020.

 Short-haul destinations

-Short-haul flights were operated under the brand by Anisec Luftfahrt (later renamed to Level Europe) between July 2018 and March 2020, when operations were initially suspended due to the COVID-19 pandemic.
+Short-haul flights were operated under the brand by Anisec Luftfahrt (later renamed Level Europe) between July 2018 and March 2020, when operations were initially suspended due to the COVID-19 pandemic.
 On 18 June 2020, Level Europe went into administration, resulting in all short-haul flights within Europe under the Level brand being terminated with immediate effect.
 The following table shows the status of each current, former, or planned destination at the time Level Europe's operations were suspended in March 2020, before the airline's official ceasing of operations in June 2020.